Skip To Main Content

 Accessibility Maturity

-Thompson School District has identified that we are at the Launch stage of the state's accessibility maturity level for January 2025.
+Thompson School District has identified that we are at the Integrate stage of the state's accessibility maturity level for April 2025.

 Stage Criteria